fortythreesam/FourthYearProject/report/report.md

 ### 6.1 Summary

-In the end, the student was able to generate the weak texture masks, apply seperate denoising filters to sections in the image, use an EA to search for optimal filters to use, and evaluate their performance in a number of cicumstances.
+In the end, the student was able to generate the weak texture masks, apply separate denoising filters to sections in the image, use an EA to search for optimal filters to use, and evaluate their performance in a number of circumstances.
 They were also able to gain a huge insight into the area of image processing and the difficulties associated with the area.
-Much of the students knowledge on evolutionary algorithms and their effeciveness was furthered throughout.
-The project also gave the student a chance to delve into the topic of linear algebra and it's place in computer science.
+Much of the student's knowledge af evolutionary algorithms and their effectiveness was furthered throughout.
+The project also gave the student a chance to delve into the topic of linear algebra and its place in computer science.

 ### 6.2 Final Results

-Overall, the project has shown that images denoising can be improved by utilising differant techniques based on the type of textures in the image.
+Overall, the project has shown that images denoising can be improved by utilising different techniques based on the type of textures in the image.
 It has also been seen that using a single filter over the whole image is optimal at times.
 Using an EA to select the filters and parameter has proven to be effective, and requires little input from the user.
 It also allows for very simple expansion of the number of filters being searched.

 ### 6.3 Future Work

 As mentioned earlier, an index of the most effective filter combinations could be built up based on the estimated noise level of an image and it's percent of weak textures vs rich textures.
-This would allow for a quick selection of which filters(or filter if using one fits better) to use after the weak texture mask has been generated for the users image.
+This would allow for a quick selection of which filters(or filter if using one fits better) to use after the weak texture mask has been generated for the user's image.

 Since the results show that there are improvements to be made from this, the area of applying different denoising filters based on meaningful sections of the image could be explored further.
 The nature of this method of selecting weak texture patches leads to inaccurate borders between contrasting texture types.
 Using edge detection and classifying each segment as weak/strong or in-between could prove more effective at preserving detail and edges.

-Lastly, since the project here focused on additive Gaussian white noise, other noise types could be investigeted.
-Other types of noise, such as poisson noise or quantization noise, can be quite common and require differant tyoes of filters to be used.
+Lastly, since the project here focused on additive Gaussian white noise, other noise types could be investigated.
+Other types of noise, such as Poisson noise or quantization noise, can be quite common and require different types of filters to be used.

 $$\pagebreak$$

 ## References

 [1] Hossein Hosseini, Baicen Xiao, and Radha Poovendran.
 Google’s cloud vision api is not robust to noise.
 In Machine Learning and Applications (ICMLA), 2017 16th IEEE International Conference on, pages 101–105.
 IEEE, 2017

 [2] Duran, Joan & Coll, Bartomeu & Sbert, Catalina.
 (2013).
 Chambolle's Projection Algorithm for Total Variation Denoising.
 Image Processing On Line.
 3. 301-321.
 10.5201/ipol.2013.61.